Use GitHub Copilot to Supercharge Your Coding in VS Code

 - Deployment and scaling considerations

-Usage: #arch-docs + select relevant files
+Usage: /arch-docs + relevant files

 AI-Readable Documentation

-Why Mermaid Diagrams Matter
+Why Diagrams Matter

-• Structured format that enhances Copilot's comprehension
+• Structured format (Mermaid) enhances comprehension

 • Living documentation that stays in sync with code

-Best Practices:
+Best Practices

 • Use standardized formats (Mermaid, PlantUML)